Why a glossary of Acupuncture Terminology?

 A condition of dampness and heat combined with symptoms of thick yellow secretions and phlegm such as jaundice, hepatitis, urinary problems, or eczema.

 A combination of herbs which is cooked or brewed to make a soup or medicinal tea.
 Some herbs can also be soaked in alcohol.
+These herbs can then be consumed, or used topically as a poultice or in a steam.

 The use of low voltage electricity to stimulate acupuncture needles.